atharvasr/Harmonia/README.md

 # Harmonia
+# HARMONIA IS INCOMPLETE HENCE IS UNDER MAINTAINANCE DO NOT RUN/ DONLOADED HARMONIA RIGHT NOW UNDER PROCESS NEW PROJECT IS UNDER CONSTRUCTION
 A lightweight offline Linux music player with broad audio-format support, metadata handling, playlists, queue management, library scanning, artwork, search, and a desktop-oriented web interface.